garrrychan/blog/content/elo_nba.md

 As you would expect, the accuracy for this model is quite good.
 Out of these 240 games, with a heavy favourite, only 16.25% of them were upsets.
 Anything can happen in the NBA!

-Let's plot this relationship, accuracy vs margin of safety)
+Let's plot this relationship, accuracy vs. margin of safety.

 ```python